jeroenpeeters/docker-ssh/README.md

 that the filter matches the intended target container.
 If the filter matches multiple containers, the first one will be used.
 See [https://docs.docker.com/engine/api/v1.33/#operation/ContainerList](https://docs.docker.com/engine/api/v1.33/#operation/ContainerList).
 For backwards compatibility the `CONTAINER` environment variable passed to Docker-SSH is now implemented as a filter on container name.

+Please note that the name filter does a partial match.
+You should use a regular expression to exactly match a container name.
+See one of the examples above for a demonstration of an exact name match using the Docker filters.

 # Server Identity and Security
 The SSH server needs an RSA/EC private key in order to secure the connection and identify itself to clients.